bL34cHig0/bL34cHig0.github.io/_posts/2024-01-11-academy-walkthrough.md

 ![login](/assets/img/online_portal_login.png)

 In the `My Profile` tab, there is a file upload functionality that accepts other file extenstion other than jpeg or png.
-Therefore it is susceptable to **file upload** vulnerable and we tested it out by uploading a php reverse shell script.
+Therefore it is susceptible to **file upload** vulnerability and we tested it out by uploading a php reverse shell script.
 Note that the server runs a `phpmyadmin` database manager in the backend.

 File upload vulnerability is when a web server allows users to upload files to its filesystem without sufficiently validating things like their name, type, contents, or size.
 Learn more [here](https://portswigger.net/web-security/file-upload)